Roseville Auto Accident Lawyers

 Our Roseville auto accident lawyers understand that every car accident is different and involves its own unique factors.
 Some of the kinds of cases we have experience handling include:

-- Parking lot or parked car damage – Most businesses will have signs on their parking lots expressly stating that any damage to a vehicle while parked in the lot will not be covered by the business, but people can still have options to have repairs covered in these cases.
+- Parking Lot or Parked Car Damage – Most businesses will have signs on their parking lots expressly stating that any damage to a vehicle while parked in the lot will not be covered by the company, but people can still have options to have repairs covered in these cases.

-- Rollover accidents – Certain vehicles that may tip over onto their sides or flip over completely in certain accidents.
+- Rollover Accidents — Vehicles may tip over onto their sides or flip over completely in certain accidents.

 Car crashes in Roseville occur for a variety of possible reasons.
-Under the guidance of Arash Khorsandi, Esq., our Roseville auto accident lawyers at Arash Law will know how to completely evaluate all of the circumstances surrounding an accident to determine whether your case involves one of the following common causes of motor vehicle accidents:
+Under the guidance of Arash Khorsandi, Esq., our Roseville auto accident lawyers at Arash Law can investigate the circumstances surrounding an accident to assess whether your case involves one of the following common causes of motor vehicle accidents:

 - Driver Error — Many drivers in Roseville commit certain negligent acts, such as texting while driving, DUI, or reckless driving.
 Drivers who cause accidents are typically liable for damages in these cases.